ivoba/docker-oxid-lamp53/readme.md

 To test mysql run: http://127.0.0.1:8083/mysql.php

+Put your code in the code folder.
-To add stuff to the apachephp53 container edit the Dockerfile and rebuild the container:
+To add additional php-modules to the apachephp53 container edit the Dockerfile and rebuild the container:

     docker-compose build apachephp53